mozilla-services/remote-settings-lambdas/README.md

 ## Sentry

 All commands use Sentry to report any unexpected errors.
-The `SENTRY_DSN` environment variable is not required but is recommended.
+Sentry can be configured with these environment variables, which are recommended, but not required:

+- `SENTRY_DSN`: The DSN from the "Client Keys" section in the project settings in Sentry.
+- `SENTRY_ENV`: The environment to use for Sentry, e.g. dev, stage or prod.

 ## Commands